 Foundational Continuing Medical Education Topics

-- Introduction Module: We present an outline of both the Mediterranean and DASH diets and examine recent sources and studies examining the effectiveness of both in terms of treating diet-related illnesses.
+- Introduction to Culinary Medicine: We present an outline of both the Mediterranean and DASH diets and examine recent sources and studies examining the effectiveness of both in terms of treating diet-related illnesses.
 We also review methods of communicating these principles to patients along with an introduction to basic kitchen safety and knife handling skills.

 - Fats: In this lesson we look at the physiological effects of different types of dietary fats in the body and common dietary sources of these fats.
 In the kitchen we focus on the purpose of fats in cooking, explore viable replacements and substitutions for culinary fats, and prepare meals utilizing fat replacers.
 We also cover nutrient and energy density, meal planning and healthy shopping habits, and how you can utilize this information to inspire positive change in your patients.